toml-lang/toml/README.md

 ```

 Under that, and until the next table or EOF are the key/values of that table.
 Keys are on the left of the equals sign and values are on the right.
-Keys start
-with the first character that isn't whitespace or `[` and end with the last
-non-whitespace character before the equals sign.
-Keys cannot contain a `#`
+Whitespace
+is ignored around key names and values.

+Key names may only consist of non-whitespace, non-newline characters excluding
+`=`, `#`, `.`, `[`, and `]`.

-character.
-Key/value pairs within tables are not guaranteed to be in any
+Key/value pairs within tables are not guaranteed to be in any specific order.
-specific order.

 ```toml
 [table]
 key = "value"
 ```

-You can indent keys and their values as much as you like.
-Tabs or spaces.
-Knock
-yourself out.
-Why, you ask?
-Because you can have nested tables.
-Snap.

-Nested tables are denoted by table names with dots in them.
-Name your tables
-whatever crap you please, just don't use `#`, `.`, `[` or `]`.
+Dots are prohibited in key names because dots are used to signify nested tables!
+Naming rules for each dot separated part are the same as for keys (see above).

 ```toml
 [dog.tater]